sarroniz/VocalFolder/README.md

 # Vocal Folder

-**Vocal Folder** is a dynamic annotation browser and audio segmentation toolkit for phonetic research.
-It allows you to load `.wav` + `.TextGrid` pairs, browse annotations, view waveforms, extract features, and play back segments — all without scripting.
+**Vocal Folder** is an interactive annotation explorer and audio segmentation toolkit tailored for phonetic and speech research.
+It enables researchers to load `.wav` and `.TextGrid` files in bulk, browse and edit annotations across multiple tiers, and visualize waveforms with segment-level zoom — all from a single unified interface.
+The app supports structured label parsing, customizable column views, and real-time audio playback of annotated segments.
+Users can extract acoustic features such as duration, intensity, zero-crossing rate, and spectral centroid without writing any code.
+Whether you’re auditing annotations, preparing data for analysis, or exploring phonetic patterns, Vocal Folder streamlines the workflow and eliminates the need for manual Praat scripting.

 ---